ScholaWrite: A Dataset of End-to-End Scholarly Writing Process: More about the Annotation

 \subsection{Detailed Annotation Process}

-The two authors (or annotators) collaborated with a cognitive linguist to develop a codebook and review the results of the annotations.
+Two members of the research team served as annotators, collaborating with a cognitive linguist to develop a codebook and review the annotation results applied to the participants' keystroke data.
 Also, the two annotators conducted an iterative open coding approach to identify several unique writing intentions from keystrokes and developed a codebook of intention labels (“ground-truth labels”) within each high-level process (Planning, Implementation, and Revision) based on the findings from \citet{f508427a-e4c0-3d6a-8abf-03a5d21ec6c4, koo2023decoding}.
 Using this codebook, those annotators re-labeled each span of keystrokes with the corresponding label during the annotation process.

 The annotators were fully informed about all the labels and had complete access to them when annotating each data point.
 The annotation process for all the labels is the same: First, they view through multiple consecutive data points and identify which high-level label occurs (e.g., Planning, Implementation, or Revision).
 Once annotators have identified the current high-level label, attempting to identify where it ends.
 Then, they decide on the low-level label within the high-level label (e.g., idea generation or organization under the Planning stage, etc.).
 Finally, they identify the interval for low-level labels and annotate data points in the interval with the identified low-level label.
 If a keystroke does not deliver any insight, then label it as an `artifact.'